Ngoguey42/io/README.md

       - Larger and deeper networks are easier to train with adam. smaller are easier with SGD (todo: Check)
       - Different initial seeds rougly yield the same results (todo: Check)
       - Adam hates varying learning rates (todo: Check)
+      - All backends produce mostly the same results.
+Some differences in floating point precision errors make them diverge after several epochs
       - Hint on how to reach good performances